-Welcome to Courtney’s new line of writing retreats for people ready to take their writing, creativity and publishing know-how to a whole new level.
+Welcome to Courtney’s line of writing retreats for people ready to take their craft, creativity and publishing know-how to a whole new level.

-Author, brand strategist and publishing expert Courtney Maum is excited to introduce you to an entirely new kind of writing retreat: a mentor-led blend of craft and business instruction that will not only improve your writing, but also help you understand how to navigate the business of publishing and solidify your literary citizenship.
+In 2023, author, brand strategist and publishing expert Courtney Maum launched an entirely new kind of writing retreat: a mentor-led blend of craft and business instruction to improve participants’ writing, navigate the business of publishing, and solidify their literary citizenship well beyond the workshop.

 Room for rest

-At the privately-owned MP Ranch where our first retreat will launch, participants enjoy a comfy private room with stellar views and luxury bedding.
+At the privately-owned MP Ranch, participants enjoy a comfy private room with stellar views and luxury bedding.
 Each room offers something extra-special: a cozy writing nook, balcony access, a view of grazing horses.
 There are seven bedrooms in a building called “The Bunkhouse” (bottom right image) and two bedrooms in “El Quincho” (middle right image).

 There are numerous shared bathrooms— no one will feel cramped.
 Visit the gallery under the application button for larger pictures.